 Darien is a medium-sized city located in the state of Illinois.
-With a population of 21,628 people and seven constituent neighborhoods, Darien is the 110th largest community in Illinois.
+With a population of 22,011 people and five constituent neighborhoods, Darien is the 109th largest community in Illinois.

 Darien real estate is some of the most expensive in Illinois, although Darien house values don't compare to the most expensive real estate in the U.S.

-Darien is a decidedly white-collar city, with fully 85.38% of the workforce employed in white-collar jobs, well above the national average.
+Darien is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Darien is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Darien who work in sales jobs (13.36%), office and administrative support (13.24%), and management occupations (12.93%).
+There are especially a lot of people living in Darien who work in sales jobs (14.00%), management occupations (12.96%), and office and administrative support (11.56%).